1. About this Policy

 9. Accurate Data

-We will ensure that Personal Data we hold is accurate and kept up to date.
-We will check the accuracy of any Personal Data at the point of collection and at regular intervals afterwards.
+9.1 We will ensure that Personal Data we hold is accurate and kept up to date.
+We will check the accuracy of any Personal Data at the point of collection and at regular intervals afterward.
 We will take all reasonable steps to destroy or amend inaccurate or out-of-date data.

 10. Not kept longer than necessary for the purpose

 10.1 We will not keep Personal Data longer than is necessary for the use or provision of the Services and/or the purpose or purposes for which they were collected.
 The DPO will perform periodic reviews of retained data against the collection schedule.

 11. Data protection impact assessment